manuelkiessling/manuel.kiessling.net/content/how-cassandras-inner-workings-relate-to-performance.md

 <h2 id="about">About</h2>

-<p>At Galeria.de, we learned the hard way that it’s critical to understand the inner workings of the distributed
+<p>At Galeria.de, we learned the hard way that it's critical to understand the inner workings of the distributed
 masterless database Cassandra if one wants to experience good performance during reads and writes.
-This post describes some of the details of how Cassandra works under the hood, and shows how understanding these details helps to anticipate which use patterns work well and which don’t.</p>
+This post describes some of the details of how Cassandra works under the hood, and shows how understanding these details helps to anticipate which use patterns work well and which don't.</p>

 <h2 id="network-and-node-storage-architecture">Network and node storage architecture</h2>

 <p>Roughly speaking, there are two main areas within the Cassandra architecture that play a deciding role with regards to
 query performance &#8211; the network of nodes that form the database cluster, and the local storage on each of those nodes.</p>

 <p>Efficient queries must be efficient network-wise as well as storage I/O wise.
-Let’s dig into both areas and see how
+Let's dig into both areas and see how
 things work under the hood.
 If we understand the inner workings of both, we should be prepared to anticipate why certain table-structure/query combinations are efficient and some are not.</p>

 <h3 id="the-network">The network</h3>

 <p>A production Cassandra setup always consists of multiple nodes, where a node is one Cassandra server process on one
 system.
 All nodes are connected via the network.
-There isn’t any kind of “master” node &#8211; all nodes are created equal.</p>
+There isn't any kind of “master” node &#8211; all nodes are created equal.</p>

 <p>Logically, the data in a cluster is organized into keyspaces, which contain tables.
 Tables contain rows, and rows have
 columns.</p>

 <p>Physically, the content of a table row is always stored on the hard drive of at least one node in the cluster, and,
 depending on how the keyspace has been defined upon creation, this row content is replicated to 0 or more other nodes in the cluster.
-If all of this doesn’t make sense now, it will once you’ve read this post.</p>
+If all of this doesn't make sense now, it will once you've read this post.</p>

 <p>In this post, we always assume that our setup is a cluster of 5 nodes, numbered 1 to 5.
 A 5 node Cassandra cluster is
 visualized as follows:</p>